aies-author-2025/techops/template/application documentation.md

 ## Model Development

-(Article 11, paragraph 1 c, g, 2, 3 4: https://artificialintelligenceact.eu/article/11/, Article 15: https://artificialintelligenceact.eu/article/15/)
+(EU AI Act [Article 11](https://artificialintelligenceact.eu/article/11/), paragraph 1 c, g, 2, 3 4; EU AI Act [Article 15](https://artificialintelligenceact.eu/article/15/))

 >Info: In Article 11 paragraph 2 c details about the computational resources needed to develop, tain, test and validate AI systems are required.
 Moreover, in this section, in accordance to Article 11, paragraph 2 (g) the validation and testing procedures used as well as the data and the main metrics adopted to measure accuracy, robustness, compliance with the requirements layed out in Chapter III Section 2.
 Paragraph 3 requires detailed information about the monitoring and fucntioning and control of the system as well as logging of testing reporting dated and signed by responsible stakeholders.
 Paragraph 4 requires a description of the appropriateness of the performance metrics for the specific AI system.
 Defining the appropriateness of performance metrics is important to reflect the real-world costs of errors in the specific application.
 Without this, even technically strong models can fail their actual purpose.
+Article 15 delineates the Accuracy, Robustness, Cybersecurity requirements

  **Model Architecture**